-In 2004 Zaha Hadid stated that it was “very, very difficult for women to stand out in the field of architecture, still dominated by men”.
-During an interview, Cini Boeri claimed that when she started working, women with degrees in architecture were not even considered an architect.
-Still today, it’s necessary to do more for solving the gender gap.
-“At the moment – says the curator of the exhibition Laura Andreini - there is gender disparity in our sector as in every other sector.
-We must pay attention to it and find strategies to overcome it”.
+In 2004 Zaha Hadid declared that it was “very, very difficult for women to stand out in the field of architecture, still dominated by men”.
+And in one of his latest interviews, Cini Boeri also stated that when he started working, women graduates in architecture were not even considered architects.
+And still today, a long way to go.
+“At the moment – says the curator of the exhibition Laura Andreini – the gender disparity in our sector, as on the other hand in all the others, exists.
+We must take note of it and identify strategies to overcome it”.